brohrer/academic_advisory/strong_DS_skills.md

 ## 2. Mentoring / cross-mentoring / community contribution

+There is no better way to develop a deep mastery and rich understanding of the field than to share your work with others.
+This can take the form of teaching activities with those less experienced, such providing advice, tutorials, or explanations.
+It can also manifest between peers in such varied ways as publishing project summaries, asking advice, cooperative coding, and creating cheat sheet references for a new tool.
+These can take place in person or on-line.
+Every major social network has its own data science community, each with its own flavor.

 ##

-A data scientist with a broad set of skills learned though practice, an eagerness to learn more and the ability to tell others about their work can be a powerful contributor.
+Apart from technical proficiency, a data scientist with a broad set of skills learned though practice, an eagerness to learn more and the ability to tell others about their work can be a powerful contributor.